 SEO Best Practices

-Website architecture and content is all handled very carefully and methodically during Cutting Edge design and development phases to be sure SEO best practices are in place sitewide.
-Cutting Edge marketing package for dentists includes keyword market intelligence efforts researching live search engine databases to identify opportunities followed by site architecture optimization and content optimization that reflect our findings.
+Website architecture and content are all handled very carefully and methodically during Cutting Edge design and development phases to be sure SEO best practices are in place sitewide.
+Cutting Edge dental marketing package includes keyword market intelligence efforts researching live search engine databases to identify opportunities, followed by site architecture optimization and content optimization that reflect our findings.
 This makes all of our search engine marketing efforts much easier from the start.

-Your digital marketing team should be doing the same.
+Your dental marketing team should be doing the same.
 If not then you should bounce.
 Business is business.

 Unless a web page is indexed, it cannot generate any traffic to the website from search engines.
 If you could have more than one listing in the phone book for all of the procedures and services you offer, you would.
 Indexing is very similar.
 It’s the way that search engines include pages in their database and is the starting point for evaluating your dental practice overall search marketing performance.

 Depending on how your site is built and the value it provides to an audience, the search engines might index one of your pages, or they might index thousands of them.
 If your website has two-thousand pages, but only ten of them are indexed, only .5% of your website is available to people searching.
 The more pages you have indexed, the more keywords you can compete for.
 If 100% of your website is indexed, these pages represent hundreds, if not thousands, of ways to be found.
 Pages can’t rank in search results if they aren’t indexed!

 You can check to see how well Google has indexed your website content by searching Google using the site command like this: site:yoursite.com.
 The search will reveal which pages of yours Google has indexed.
 Do the results look messy?
 Are all of your procedures and services pages listed there?